Shortcut Romeo

-Shortcut Romeo is a 2013 Indian Hindi-language action crime thriller film directed and produced by Susi Ganesh, under the banner of Susi Ganesh Productions.
+Shortcut Romeo is a 2013 Indian Hindi-language action crime thriller film directed and produced by Susi Ganeshan, under the banner of Susi Ganesh Productions.
 It is the remake of the director's own Tamil film Thiruttu Payale (2006).
 The film stars Neil Nitin Mukesh in the title role, alongside Puja Gupta and Ameesha Patel.
 The theatrical trailer of Shortcut Romeo was released on 25 January 2013.
 The film was screened at Marche du Film at Cannes Film Festival on 22 May 2013.
 It released on 21 June 2013.

 Plot

-Suraj (Neil Nitin Mukesh) is a good-for-nothing youth who throws his weight around his house with his violent attitude.
+Suraj is a good-for-nothing youth who throws his weight around his house with his violent attitude.
 One day, in a fit of rage, he injures his younger brother, following which he is sent off from Goa to Mumbai to his uncle's house.
 Suraj chances upon Monica.
 She is the wife of a rich man and comes to learn golf, but her coach becomes interested on her and they make love in a golf park.
 He records this act on a video camera.
-He then finds out that it is an extramarital affair and that the lovers, Monica (Ameesha Patel) and Ashish, are rich.
+He then finds out that it is an extramarital affair and that the lovers, Monica and Ashish, are rich.
 Despite Monica offering large sums of money for the tape, Suraj refuses to part with it.
 His demand is much greater.
 He wants an assurance from her that she will provide him with a luxurious life.

 Monica has no choice; she succumbs to Suraj's blackmail and Suraj foots his holiday in Kenya along with his friends.
 Monica tries to outsmart Suraj at every stage.
-Suraj meets Sherry (Puja Gupta) a rich but lonely girl and falls in love with her.
+Suraj meets Sherry a rich but lonely girl and falls in love with her.
 That's when he begins to realize that there are things more important than money in life.
 The cat and mouse game between Monica and Suraj, and the way one alternately checkmates the other in every round goes on till Rahul, Monica's husband, hires a private detective.
 Sherry gets caught in this cross-fire.
 The later part of the story ends with an interesting twist and turns.

 Production

 Casting

 Post Kanthaswamy (2009), Susi Ganeshan announced plans to make his debut in Bollywood by remaking his own Tamil film Thiruttu Payale (2006).
-It was rumoured that Emraan Hashmi was approached to play the title role, while Bipasha Basu and Deepika Padukone were contenders to play a negative role.
-However, Ganeshan put a rest to these rumours stating that none of the rumoured actors have been considered for his film.
 In September 2011, it was announced that Neil Nitin Mukesh and Ameesha Patel were the finalized as the protagonist and antagonist.
 The film went on floors in November, with Richa Gangopadhyay playing Mukesh's love interest.
 However, after differences with the director, she dropped out and the role was offered to Puja Gupta.
 Once Puja was on board, the film's shooting progressed swiftly.
 A special song was also shot on the lead pair to music by Himesh Reshammiya.